 Inbound user acquisition is the process of converting visitors of your web- and blog pages into leads by asking their contact information.
-After that, you manage to convert them into users by giving them educational contents and offering your trial to them.
+After that, you manage to convert them into users by giving them educational content and offering your trial to them.

 In order to be able to get more sign-ups for your trial, you need to track the user acquisition analytics that truly matters in your drip campaigns.

 List Building Boosts your User Acquisition in the Long Run

 Big percent of your website and blog page visitors can’t be converted into trial users right away.
 Therefore your first task is to write free giveaways, ebooks, offer free email training courses.

 Email list building is one of the most effective steps to acquire many more users.
 Maybe not right away, but in the long run, it will boost your user acquisition, analytics will prove that the ROI of this channel is better than any other channel.